ragnarok22/drones_api/README.md

     python manage.py runserver

 ## load testing data
-This project create for you an administration account with username `admin` and password `admin1`.
+This project creates for you an administration account with username `admin` and password `admin1`.

-For providing initial data for models you can run this commands:
+For providing initial data for models you can run these commands:

     python manage.py loaddata drones  # this create somes drones python manage.py loaddata medications  # this create some medications

 ## Deploy

-This project use [Docker](https://www.docker.com) for deployment
+This project uses [Docker](https://www.docker.com) for deployment

 ### environment variables